 If you have any neck pain or headaches in the days following the accident, you may have suffered a whiplash injury.
 Injuries of this type are very common so if you would like us to pursue a compensation claim on your behalf, we will be happy to help.

-If you have had a car accident that was not your fault, we can provide you with cost-free car-hire, repairs and professional legal services.
+If you have had a car accident that was not your fault, we and our partners can provide you with car-hire, repairs and professional legal services.
 Please feel free to give us a call on 02392 484 244 for further information, and one of our experienced claims advisors will be happy to assist you.